TWBug/GoldCardHenge/content/application/_index.en.md

 {{< /note >}}

 {{< note title="4" >}}
-* You can change the passport inspection location anytime on the online platform before the application has finished the review process. **You will not be able to make online changes after you receive the e-mail confirmation that your application has passed review.** At this point, you can only change the location by contacting the Bureau of Consular Affairs (from overseas) or contacting the National Immigration Agency (from within Taiwan).
+* You can change the **passport inspection location or Gold Card pick-up location** anytime on the online platform before the application has finished the review process.
+You will not be able to make online changes after you receive the e-mail confirmation that your application has passed review.
+At this point, you can only change the location by contacting the Bureau of Consular Affairs (from overseas) or contacting the National Immigration Agency (from within Taiwan).
-* If you send your passport via post to an overseas mission/office, please make sure you don't have to use your passport within a month.
+* If you send your passport via post to an overseas mission/office, please make sure you don’t have to use your passport within a month.
 {{< /note >}}